 2. Sphincteric Function: The pelvic floor muscles encircle the urethra and the anal canal.
 They play a significant role in maintaining the closure of the urethra and preventing involuntary urine leakage.
 When these muscles contract, they compress the urethra, keeping it closed.

 3. Voluntary Control: The external urethral sphincter, a part of the pelvic floor muscles, allows voluntary control over urination.
-When you choose to urinate, this muscle relaxes, allowing the release of urine.
+When you choose to urinate, this muscle relaxes, releasing urine.
 When you want to delay or stop urination, the external urethral sphincter contracts to close off the urethra.

 The pelvic floor consists of layers of muscles and connective tissues connecting those muscles (ligaments) and wraps around the entirety of the pelvis.
 Two main muscles intertwine to form pelvic floor muscles: